 Modified Files: 5 (route.ts, page.tsx, DistributeSection.tsx, persona-patterns/route.ts, twitter_service.py)

-New Patterns: 4 (5 old patterns disabled)
+New Patterns: 4 (5 old patterns invalidated)

-New Schedules: 4 (4 old schedules deleted/recreated)
+New Schedules: 4 (4 old schedules deleted and recreated)

-Category Corrections: 7 (null → Dev Diary 3, null → AI-Marketing 1, Wisdom → Dev Diary 3)
+Category Corrections: 7 (null→Dev Diary 3, null→AI-Marketing 1, Wisdom→Dev Diary 3)

-Deployments: Vercel + Cloud Run
+Deployments: Vercel + Cloud Run (both)

-Incomplete Pattern Detail Settings
+Empty Pattern Detail Settings

-Mistake in Selecting `content_selection_mode`
+Mistake in `content_selection_mode` Selection

 The Reality of Vibe Coding